-Each of the directors, whose names and functions are listed in Section I of this Report, confirms that to the best of his/her knowledge:
+Each of the directors, whose names and functions are listed in the section entitled "Directors" of this Report, confirms that to the best of his/her knowledge:

-a. the financial statements, prepared in accordance with applicable accounting standards, give a true and fair view of the assets, liabilities, financial position, and profit or loss of the Company and the undertakings included in the consolidation taken as a whole; and b. the Directors' Report and Strategic Report include a fair review of the development or performance of the business and the position of the Company and the undertakings included in the consolidation taken as a whole, together with a description of the principal risks and uncertainties.
+a. the financial statements, prepared in accordance with applicable accounting standards, give a true and fair view of the assets, liabilities, financial position, and profit or loss of the Company and the undertakings included in the consolidation taken as a whole; and b. the Directors' Report and Strategic Report include a fair review of the development or performance of the business and the position of the Company and the undertakings included in the consolidation taken as a whole, together with a description of the principal risks and uncertainties that it faces.

-B. Statement as to Disclosure to Auditors
+Statement as to Disclosure to Auditors